 1.You won’t be able to use salt later for nitrite blocking.

 3.Parasites will become adapted to the salinity and will not respond when desperately needed.

 B: Don’t run salt in your pond all the time unless you’re in retail or are a nursery/farm.
 For retailers and farms like us there’s too much at stake NOT to run it all the time.
-For the average pondkeeper however, running salt all the time is a continuous setback for plants and algae, and it creates an eventual immune-condition against Salt by various parasites which may become adjusted to it.
+For the average pondkeeper however, using salt all the time is a continuous setback for plants and algae, and it creates an eventual immune-condition against Salt by various parasites which may become adjusted/immune to it.

 10. Hydrogen Peroxide: Peroxide is a strong oxidizing agent that serves multiple purposes.
 It is both anti-bacterial and anti-fungal.
 After a short while, it breaks down into its base components: oxygen and water.
 This helps add oxygen to the water for the eggs.
 It also requires no diluting afterwards.
 It is quite simply, the most perfect assistant to egg hatching I have found to date.